IridescentRose/Craft-Server/README.md

 Craft Server is not made in any part by Mojang nor represents Mojang's original work Minecraft.
 It is a fan-made re-implementation for non-commercial use, and must never be sold.

+Furthermore this implementation is a 100% clean room technique, with no knowledge of the original source code involved.

 The only assets of Mojang AB used to derive this was the Data Generators found in Minecraft's server.jar, which is publicly available for download, and was transformed to a Protocol ID map to respect Minecraft's namespacing convention.